Argentina–Uruguay football rivalry: 1900-1902: Beginnings; first international football match outside the United Kingdom

-First competitions
+1905-1916: First competitions

-In 1905, the first edition of Copa Lipton was played between Argentina and Uruguay.
-The trophy had been donated by the Scottish tea magnate Thomas Lipton with the condition that the teams be made up of only native born players.
+During its first years of existence, both national teams played only friendly matches amongst each other until the establishment of the Copa Lipton in 1905, organized by both Argentine and Uruguayan Football Associations.
+The trophy had been donated by the Scottish tea magnate Thomas Lipton with the condition that the teams be made up of only native-born players.
 The tournament was contested on an annual basis between 1905 and 1992.
 The decade of 1910 is considered "the golden age" of the competition, due to Argentina and Uruguay were the predominant teams in South America by then and the Copa Lipton was the most important competition for both sides, considering that CONMEBOL had not been established until 1916.
+The first official title won by Argentina was the 1906 Copa Lipton, defeating Uruguay 2–0 in Montevideo.
+Throughout the duration of the competition, Argentina won the title 17 times, whereas Uruguay won it 11 times.

-Other notable competition for both sides was the Copa Newton, first held in 1906 and continued on an annual basis until 1930.
+Other notable competition for both sides was the Copa Newton, also established in 1906 and continued on an annual basis until 1930.
+Similar to the Copa Lipton, Nicanor Newton, director of Sportsman magazine, a former Argentine-based sports magazine company, donated the trophy for a competition which would be held for beneficial purposes.
+Argentina won the first edition as well, defeating Uruguay 2-1 at the Sociedad Sportiva Argentina in Buenos Aires.
 It has only been played sporadically since, with the last edition being contested in 1976.
+Argentina and Uruguay have also won the tournament 17 and 11 times, respectively.

-Apart from Copa Lipton and Copa Newton, other two competitions were established, with the particularity of each one being hosted in each side of the Río del Plata.
-The Copa Premier Honor Argentino was held in Buenos Aires (it was played until 1920) while the Copa Premier Honor Uruguayo (1911-1924) was always held in Montevideo.
+Apart from Copa Lipton and Copa Newton, two other competitions were established, with the particularity of each one being hosted in each side of the Río del Plata.
+The Copa Premier Honor Argentino was held in Buenos Aires (1908-1920) while the Copa Premier Honor Uruguayo (1911–1924) was held in Montevideo.